nickwinder/claude-code-meta-plugin/README.md

 # Add the local marketplace for testing
 /plugin marketplace add .

-# Install from local marketplace
+# Install one or both plugins
 /plugin install claude-code-meta
+/plugin install claude-code-scheduler

 # Or test directly with --plugin-dir flag
 claude --plugin-dir .